kestal/univers/Magic/About magic.md

 Even in the vicinity of a source of power, where the task is eased, a important focus and training is required.
 The people who can't or never felt the praeter are commonly called uninitiated.

-The first step in order to feel the praeter is to open his spirit, usually near a magical place.

-## Feeling a disruption
-When the preater is used to shape the reality, it leaves marks.
+When the preater is used to shape the reality, it leaves marks knowned as disruptions.
-These can be felt even by an unitiated.
+They can be felt even by an unitiated.
 This abiltiy is more like a natural gift, but can be learned or increased with practice.

-The ability the feel the praeter helps a lot for it but isn't necessary at all.
+Being able to feel the praeter helps feeling disruptions, but isn't necessary at all.
+Note that these feelings are independents of our common senses.
+Thus, disabilities like blindness or deafness don't affect them.

 ## Casting spells
 Feel the praeter is an difficult exercise in itself, but using it to cast spells is a huge learning.